Fort Wayne Eco-Friendly Trip Idea

 - When possible, support local businesses.
 We recommend Fort Wayne's many farmers markets where you can buy local goods and produce.

-- Leave facilities, parks, natural spaces as you enjoyed them or better.
+- Leave facilities, parks, and natural spaces as you enjoyed them, or better.
 Be sure not to leave trash behind and if you have food scraps you can drop them off at the Ft.
 Wayne Farmers Market on Saturdays.